GuanhuaWang/MachineLearning/README.md

 # Machine Learning
 Some simple machine learning functions are implemented
 ## DataSet
-The dataset we use is MNIST
+The dataset we use is MNIST and also classic Spam dataset
 ## Functions that we implemented
 * Logistic Regression
 * Back Propagation Neural Network